Henry II of England: Family tensions

 With his eldest son dead, Henry rearranged the plans for the succession: Richard was to be made king of England, although without any actual power until the death of his father.
 Geoffrey would have to retain Brittany, as he held it by marriage, and Henry's favourite son John would become the Duke of Aquitaine in place of Richard.
-Richard refused to give up Aquitaine; he was deeply attached to the duchy and had no desire to exchange this role for the meaningless one of being the junior King of England.
-Henry was furious and ordered John and Geoffrey to march south and retake the duchy by force.
+Richard refused to give up Aquitaine; he was deeply attached to the duchy and had no desire to exchange this role for the meaningless status of junior King of England.
+Henry, furious, ordered John and Geoffrey to march south and retake the duchy by force.
 The short war ended in stalemate and a tense family reconciliation at Westminster in England at the end of 1184.
 Henry finally got his own way in early 1185 by bringing Eleanor to Normandy to instruct Richard to obey his father, while simultaneously threatening to give Normandy, and possibly England, to Geoffrey.
 This proved enough and Richard finally handed over the ducal castles in Aquitaine to Henry.

 Meanwhile, John's first expedition to Ireland in 1185 was not a success.
 Ireland had only recently been conquered by Anglo-Norman forces, and tensions were still rife between Henry's representatives, the new settlers and the native inhabitants.
 John offended the local Irish rulers, failed to make allies amongst the Anglo-Norman settlers, began to lose ground militarily against the Irish, and finally returned to England.
 In 1186 Henry was about to return John to Ireland once again, when news came that Geoffrey had died in a tournament at Paris, leaving two young children; this event once again changed the balance of power between Henry and his remaining sons.